271-S Stratton Building

 sponsorship and committee information courtesy of the Legislative Information

-State Representative Anthony DeLuca is serving in the Illinois House of Representatives representing the 80th District.
+Anthony DeLuca is State Representative of the 80th District.

-With a state economy in peril, DeLuca is taking the lessons he has learned as mayor and Chief of Operations for Skyline Disposal Company, a third generation family-owned business, and is applying them to solving the state’s fiscal crisis through a renewed focus on how state government can operate more efficiently and services provided to the public can be improved.
+With a state economy faces significant challenges, DeLuca is using the lessons he learned when mayor of Chicago Heights, (2003-2009) and Chief of Operations for Skyline Disposal Company, a third-generation family-owned business, and is applying his nearly 25 years of private sector business experience to solving the state's fiscal crisis through a renewed focus on how state government can operate more efficiently.

-As the mayor of Chicago Heights, DeLuca made building a more responsive and fiscally responsible government a top priority, an effort he will duplicate in Springfield.
-As Mayor, DeLuca reduced the number of salaried employees by twenty percent and reorganized the city-funded health care plan to mirror the private-sector.
+During his tenure as mayor of Chicago Heights, DeLuca made building a more responsive and fiscally responsible government a top priority.
+As mayor, DeLuca reduced the number of salaried employees by 20 percent and reorganized the city-funded health care plan to mirror the private-sector.
 This move made the plan more efficient and financially sustainable.
-These measures helped Chicago Heights budget remain solvent.
+These measures helped Chicago Heights' budget remain solvent.

-DeLuca is a longtime supporter of a third regional airport in the Southland, and the construction of the Illiana Expressway/Tollway which would connect Interstate 55 with Interstate 65 for improved transportation in our region.
+DeLuca is a longtime supporter of a third regional airport in the Southland, and in 2013 he voted to give the Illinois Department of Transportation the authority to build the South Suburban Airport in Peotone.
+DeLuca also worked with other Southland legislators to urge members of the Chicago Metropolitan Agency for Planning's policy committee to approve the construction of the Illiana Expressway/Tollway, which would connect Interstate 55 with Interstate 65 in Indiana for improved transportation in the region.
 DeLuca remains focused on the development of the Metra Southeast Service Line running from Chicago to Crete.

-As a believer in open and honest government that is accountable to taxpayers, DeLuca will use his position in the General Assembly to fight for ethics reforms.
-In fact, DeLuca is a 2010 recipient of the Best Legislative Voting Record Award by the Board of Directors of the Independent Voters of Illinois for his independent voting record emphasizing open, honest government.
+As a believer in open and honest government that is accountable to taxpayers, DeLuca has voted for laws to cut lawmakers' salaries by forcing them to work without pay and he rejected pay increases for legislators and other elected officials.
+DeLuca is a 2010 recipient of the Best Legislative Voting Record Award by the Board of Directors of the Independent Voters of Illinois for his independent voting record emphasizing open, honest government.

 DeLuca is committed to creating safer communities and stronger neighborhoods.
 He created a new alert system in Chicago Heights that informs residents of emergencies in the community, and a crime-free housing ordinance to improve public safety and the quality of life.